Justintime50/harvey/README.md

 - `/projects/{project_name}/webhook` (GET) - Retrieves the current webhook of a project
 - `/locks` (GET) - Retrieve a list of locks
 - `/locks/{project_name}` (GET) - Retrieve the lock status of a project
+- `/threads` (GET) - Retrieves a list of threads (named after projects) running via Harvey.
+A thread indicates an ongoing deployment

 #### Example API Calls